microsoft/intelligence-toolkit/app/workflows/anonymize_case_data/README.md

 ## Input requirements

-- The input data file should be in CSV format and represent individual data subjects.
+- The input data file should be in CSV format with each row representing a different case (i.e., individual person or data subject).
-- Individual data subjects may be represented by a single row, in which case no identifier is required, or by multiple rows, in which case an identifier is required to link these rows into a single record.
-- For data synthesis, each individual must be represented as a collection of discrete (i.e., categorical or binary) attributes.
+- For data synthesis, each case must be represented as a collection of discrete (i.e., categorical or binary) attributes.
 Any continuous attributes must first be quantized via the user interface.
 - Given the goal of creating an anonymous dataset, no direct identifiers (e.g., names, aliases, ids, phone numbers, email addresses, street addresses) should be included in data outputs.
 Following the principle of [data minimization](https://en.wikipedia.org/wiki/Data_minimization), such direct identifiers should be removed from data inputs because they are not required for the processing purpose and create unnecessary risks for the data subject.
 Tools such as Microsoft Excel can be used to delete any direct identifier columns prior to use in Intelligence Toolkit.
 - The nature of differential privacy means that indirect identifiers (e.g., age range, year of birth, gender, country, city) may be freely included in the data inputs.
 None of the combinations of these identifiers (or of any attributes) in the output data allow the presence of individuals to be inferred with any degree of certainty.